openlcb/documents/README.md

   - This creates a PDF file with changes marked.
 Copy that to the standards/changes directory.
 Name it with the date, e.g. FooStandardS-changes-2024-07-22.pdf
-  - Add that copy and commit it to your branch.
+  - Add that copy and commit it with all other changed files (odt, pdf, txt) to your branch.

 5. Update the ODT file to remove change markers